 After completing my 5 year plumbing apprenticeship and after years of further education at night school I gaining hard earned qualifications in building construction.

-My aim was to become a Building Inspector which I achieved..in later years I becoming a Building Surveyor.
+My aim was to become a Building Inspector which I achieved..in later years I became a Building Surveyor.